 Baby Safety Month

 The safety and care of infants deserve a lot of awareness.
 Such a topic includes different stakeholders, so your advertisers have various targeting options.
-There are many ways retailers that sell baby products can advertise during this month.
+Retailers that sell baby products can advertise in many ways during this month.
 Take a broader approach with advertisers not directly in the vertical.
 They can diversify their messaging to this target customer segment.

-For example, many car dealerships partner with law enforcement or fire and rescue crews to check the installation of car seats.
+For example, many dealerships partner with law enforcement or fire and rescue crews to check car seat installation.
 Promoting such an event is good for the community and those hosting it.
-Radio and TV are obvious choices.
-Additionally, consider digital display ads targeting users with young children or displaying on websites they might frequent.
+Radio is an obvious choice.
+Additionally, consider digital display ads and OTT/CTV targeting users with young children or displaying on websites they might frequent.

-Another idea would include organizations that provide safety training like the local YMCA.
-September would be a good month to raise awareness for their infant CPR classes.
+Another idea would include organizations that provide safety training, like the local YMCA.
+September would be a good month to raise awareness of their infant CPR classes.

 September National Days

-Food insecurity is a serious problem in the U.S, and food banks help feed many families.
+Food insecurity is a serious problem in the U.S., and food banks help feed many families.
 This day marks a way to give back to communities.
-Any local business could run a promotion of donating a portion of proceeds to a local food bank.
-They can bring attention to the day on social media and through email and mobile messaging.
+Any local business could run a promotion, donating a portion of proceeds to a local food bank.
+They can bring attention to the day on social media and through email marketing.

 Additionally, you could talk to food banks directly about awareness advertising for the day and the entire month.
 Nonprofits have ad budgets, and you can help them increase donations through linear and digital campaigns.

 Beer is more than just a drink.
 Those who love it are passionate about it.
 Local breweries are popping up in cities across the country.
-2021 was a strong year for beer sales, both for retail and bars and restaurants, according to the Brewers Association.
-The overall beer market was worth over $100 billion!
+U.S. beer production and imports were down 1% in 2024, but the market still grew to $117 billion, a 1% increase.

 To commemorate this well-loved and potent potable, connect with restaurants, bars and breweries.
 Highlight unique promotions for the day, such as hosted tastings or buy one, get one deals.

 Recommendations for these ads include digital options that allow you to target by age and location.
-Social media will be another channel where brands can share imagery of their beverages.
-Mobile messaging and email marketing are also viable to deliver special offers to current customers.
+Social media is another channel where brands can share imagery of their beverages.
+Mobile messaging and email marketing are also viable to deliver special offers.

-The NFL season begins September 8 with the defending champions, the Los Angeles Rams, taking on the Buffalo Bills.
-The following Sunday, September 11, all other teams have their debut.
+The NFL season begins September 4 with the defending champions, the Philadelphia Eagles, hosting the Dallas Cowboys.
+The following Sunday, September 7, all other teams have their debut.
 If you cover any of the markets with an NFL team, this is an excellent way to get businesses involved and show team pride.

 After all, the NFL is big business.
 It typically earns the highest ratings for professional sports.
-Across the U.S., 46% of men consider themselves avid fans, while another 30% say they are casual ones.
-Of women, 21% are avid fans, and 35% are casual.
+Across the U.S., 72% of men consider themselves fans while 60% of women do.
 The fan base is also quite diverse, attracting all demographics.

-There are lots of ideas to pitch to a broad range of advertisers.
+There are many ideas to pitch to a broad range of advertisers.
 Some companies may have direct tie-ins to game day, like restaurants offering promotions for eat-in and to-go orders.
 Those spots would run well on radio.
-Mobile messaging with coupon codes is another option.
+Another option is display and geofencing with retargeting featuring coupon codes.

 Other sets of advertisers could do an NFL kickoff giveaway, which could bring foot traffic to retailers.
-Examples include grills for tailgating, team gear, tickets to a game or a catered party.
+Examples include grills for tailgating, team gear, tickets to a game, or a catered party.
 These ad ideas could again work well on radio.
-TV may be another option to run during the games if the contest is ongoing.
-Geotargeted digital ads are another channel — you can target those consumers nearest the location.
+Streaming ads may also be an option to run during the games if the contest is ongoing.
+Geotargeted digital ads are another channel — you can target consumers nearest the location.

-If the NFL isn’t that big in your area, college football might be what your city gets fanatic about.
-The NCAA begins its season about a week earlier, on August 27.
-All of these ideas for the NFL translate to college teams too.
+If the NFL isn’t big in your area, college football might be what your city gets fanatic about.
+The NCAA begins its season about two weeks earlier, on August 23.
+All of these ideas for the NFL translate to college teams, too.

 Speaking of demand, trade schools and community colleges could also use this day to showcase their programs to entice new students.
-These would be a match for TV and digital.
+These would be a match for streaming and display ads.

 First Day of Fall (September 22)